 The Basel III Standardized Approach RWA is calculated based on the Basel III Capital Rule.
-Table 2 provides a distribution of our RWA by exposure categories prescribed by applicable regulations for the period indicated.
-For a distribution of our RWA by balance sheet categories, see Schedule HC-R in our FR Y-9C for the period ended September 30, 2017.
+Table 2 provides a distribution of our RWA by exposure categories prescribed by applicable regulations as of March 31, 2019.
+For a distribution of our RWA by balance sheet categories, see Schedule HC-R in our FR Y-9C as of March 31, 2019.